Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Choose from natural black, natural brown, or burgundy red.
 The longer you leave it on, the darker it goes.

-The color treatment is expected to last from four to eight weeks before it fades completely.
+The hair treatments are expected to last from four to eight weeks before it fades completely.
 But with this many packets available, you can touch up the roots in the meantime.

 If you have exceptionally long hair, you might need to use two packets at once.

-Other ingredients include aloe, hibiscus, amla, and shikakai for silky, healthy hair.
+Other natural ingredients include aloe, argan oil, hibiscus, amla, and shikakai for silky, healthy hair.

-Punky hair dye is free of parabens and PPD, plus it’s vegan.
+Punky Premanent hair color dye is free of parabens and PPD, plus it’s vegan.

-The color lasts up to 25 washes, or you can remove it sooner if you want.
+The color lasts up to 25 washes, or you can remove it sooner if you want, and this is a safe to use hair dye.

 But what’s most important is that it’s available in brilliant shades like Atlantic Blue.